now browsing by category

 Meanwhile, in an RV far far away, well, not that far… The Papa and Grandma were driving the 4 kids to an RV park in Morgan Hill, which is south of us, by maybe a couple of hours?
 Maybe 90 minutes.
 The idea was that they would skip over all of the morning traffic, and “save” hours of travel time.
 It worked OK.
 Read More

-For quite some time now, I’ve been using Organicville ranch dressing and coleslaw dressings together to make the idea of mayo in his tuna salads, and he’s been ok with that.
+For quite some time now, I’ve been using Organicville ranch dressing and coleslaw dressings together to make the idea of mayo in his tuna salads, and he’s been OK with that.
 I was aware of some vegan options, but they were all soy based, and you know how I feel about American soy.
-So I’m walking through the store a couple of weeks ago (read: perusing Good Eggs from the comfort of home), after my aquafaba discovery, and this product catches my eye.
+So I’m walking through the store a couple of weeks ago (read: perusing Good Eggs from the comfort of home), after my aquafaba discovery, and THIS AMAZING EGG FREE VEGAN MAYO product catches my eye.
 It says it’s made with aquafaba on the front.
 I read the label, and no soy!
 And Kid Two can have it!!!
 So of course I had to buy some.
 The Papa was the first to sample the creation, and he said it tasted like the real deal, so much that he couldn’t really tell the difference.
 Kid Two.
 OH the joy and that child’s face!
-Once again, regretting not taking a picture.
+Once again, regretting not taking a picture in that moment.

-Allergy Status: Gluten Free, Dairy Free, Egg Free, Nut Free, Soy Free, Vegan Compatible, Paleo Compatible, GAPs Compatible
+Allergy Status: Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Yeast Free, Cane/Refined Sugar Free*, Sesame Free, Nightshade Free, Diabetic Friendly, Paleo Compatible, GAPs Compatible, Vegan Compatible

 For Vegan: Use a vegan, fish free tuna, such as this.
 However, if you’re avoiding soy, you may not be able to find a safe product.